Jeff Nordgaard

 Jeff Wallace Nordgaard (born February 23, 1973) is an American-born naturalized Polish former professional basketball player who played briefly in the National Basketball Association (NBA), as well several top-level European leagues, during his 13-year career.
 He played college basketball for the Green Bay Phoenix.

 Early life

 Nordgaard's father, John Nordgaard, was a biology teacher and guidance counselor at Dawson-Boyd High School and at one time its head basketball coach.
 When playing basketball at Dawson-Boyd High School in 1990, as a junior, Jeff scored 41 points in an 86–78 win over Canby, to set a new team record.
-In 1991 he became the first player in Minnesota state history to achieve a quadruple double.
+In 1991, he became the first player in Minnesota state history to achieve a quadruple double, recording 37 points, 14 rebounds, 11 assists, and 12 blocks.

 Basketball career

 He played college basketball for the Green Bay Phoenix at the University of Wisconsin–Green Bay.
 He finished his college hoops career in March 1996 and in May was named "Basketball Man of the Year" in Wisconsin.
 Nordgaard was drafted by the Milwaukee Bucks in the second round of the 1996 NBA draft.
 He began his professional career in Europe, spending the 1996–97 season with two clubs, Dijon (France) and Patronato Bilbao (Spain 2nd).
 The following season he briefly played for the Bucks before finishing the season with the CBA's Fort Wayne Fury.

 Nordgaard then returned to Europe, first going to Viola Reggio Calabria in Italy for the 1998–99 season, where he was a teammate of future NBA star Manu Ginóbili.
 The next season he returned to France with Besançon BCD.
 Nordgaard briefly returned to America in 2000 with the Indiana Legends in the ABA before signing a contract that brought him back to France with Chalon.

 In 2001 Nordgaard went to Poland, joining Anwil Włocławek.
 He then moved to Polonia Warsaw in 2003.
 Nordgaard was especially well-traveled in the 2004–05 season, first returning to Italy to play for Roseto, transferring to Greek power Olympiacos, and ending the season back at Polonia.
 The following year he signed with another Polish club, Prokom Trefl Sopot, and stayed there through the 2006–07 season.
 Nordgaard moved to AZS Koszalin for the 2007–08 season and decided to stay for the 2008–09 season.